Best cars to buy in Canada

-Buying a new car can be an overwhelming experience.
-With dozens of manufacturers and hundreds of models to choose from, it’s hard to know where to start.
-That’s why we’ve put together this list of the best cars to buy in Canada.
+Buying a new car can be overwhelming.
+There are dozens of manufacturers and hundreds of models to choose from, so to make your choice easier, we’ve put together this list of the best cars to buy in Canada.

 There are options below to suit every buyer and budget, including budget-friendly commuter cars, luxury and sports cars, gasoline-powered cars, EVs and hybrids.
 Keep reading to find the car that’s right for you.